90th Infantry Division (United States): Combat chronicle

 The 90th Infantry Division landed in England, 5 April 1944, and trained from 10 April to 4 June.

+Artillerymen of a cannon company of the division fire an M3 105mm howitzer near Carentan, France, 11 June 1944.

 Lieutenant of the 1st Polish Armoured Division and American officer of the 359th Infantry Regiment after the units meet up at Chambois, August 1944.

 The first elements of the division saw action on D-Day, 6 June, on Utah Beach, Normandy, the remainder entering combat 10 June, cutting across the Merderet River to take Pont l'Abbe in heavy fighting.
 After defensive action along the river Douve, the division attacked to clear the Foret de Mont-Castre (Hill 122), clearing it by 11 July, in spite of fierce resistance.
 In this action, the division suffered 5,000 men killed, wounded, or captured.
 An attack on the island of Saint-Germain-sur-Sèves on 23 July failed so the 90th bypassed it and took Périers on 27 July.

 On 12 August, the division drove across the Sarthe River, north and east of Le Mans, and took part in the closing of the Falaise Gap, by reaching 1st Polish Armored Division in Chambois, 19 August.

 357th Regiment, take shelter behind a blasted wall and keep an eye out for enemy snipers, near Maizeres Les Metz, France.

 The monument to the 90th Infantry Division at Utah Beach, Normandy, France.

 It then raced across France, through Verdun, 6 September, to participate in the Battle of Metz, 14 September – 19 November, capturing Maizières-lès-Metz, 30 October, and crossing the Moselle River at Kœnigsmacker, 9 November.
 Elements of the 90th Infantry assaulted and captured the German-held Fort de Koenigsmacker 9–12 November.

 On 6 December 1944, the division pushed across the Saar River and established a bridgehead north of Saarlautern (present-day Saarlouis), 6–18 December, but with the outbreak of Gerd von Rundstedt's (Army Group A) drive, the Battle of the Bulge, withdrew to the west bank on 19 December, and went on the defensive until 5 January 1945, when it shifted to the scene of the Ardennes struggle, having been relieved along the Saar River by the 94th Infantry Division.
 It drove across the Our River, near Oberhausen, 29 January, to establish and expand a bridgehead.
 On 19 February, the division smashed through Siegfried Line fortifications to the Prüm River.

 16 Tough 'Ombres killed in action during the Battle of the Bulge in Sonlez.